jncn/tunnelblick/Building Tunnelblick from Source Code.markdown

 Notes:

- 1. automake version 2.0 and higher cannot be used.
+ 1. Automake version 2.0 and higher cannot be used.

- 2. If built with automake version 1.14 or higher, warnings and errors concerning "subdir-objects" may be ignored.
+ 2. If built with Automake version 1.14 or higher, warnings and errors concerning "subdir-objects" may be ignored.

   ### Method 1.
 Homebrew Install

-  Required packages are available from homebrew.
-If you have homebrew installed, open a Terminal window and execute
+  Required packages are available from Homebrew.
+If you have Homebrew installed, open a Terminal window and execute
   `brew install autoconf automake libtool`.